SAP-archive/teched2020-DAT260/exercises/ex1/README.md

 ---

 SAP HANA is already aware of more than 9000 spatial reference systems - including the spatial reference system defined by [EPSG](https://epsg.org/).
-A suitable projected spatial reference system for UK is the [srs with id 32630](http://epsg.io/32630).
+A suitable projected spatial reference system for UK is the [SRS with id 32630](http://epsg.io/32630).

-Before, we can create our first column using this srs, we need to install it on SAP HANA.
-Installation has to be done only the first time we are using this srs.
-Since 32630 is part of EPSG and already known to HANA, we can issue our [creation statement](https://help.sap.com/viewer/bc9e455fe75541b8a248b4c09b086cf5/2020_03_QRC/en-US/9ebcad604e8d4c43a802d08cfdbe8ab2.html) referencing only the id of the srs.
+Before, we can create our first column using this SRS, we need to install it on SAP HANA.
+Installation has to be done only the first time we are using this SRS.
+Since 32630 is part of EPSG and already known to HANA, we can issue our [creation statement](https://help.sap.com/viewer/bc9e455fe75541b8a248b4c09b086cf5/2020_03_QRC/en-US/9ebcad604e8d4c43a802d08cfdbe8ab2.html) referencing only the id of the SRS.

 ```sql
 CREATE PREDEFINED SPATIAL REFERENCE SYSTEM IDENTIFIED BY 32630;
 ```

-A list of all installed srs can be found in table [`ST_SPATIAL_REFERENCE_SYSTEMS`](https://help.sap.com/viewer/bc9e455fe75541b8a248b4c09b086cf5/2020_03_QRC/en-US/7a2ea357787c101488ecd1b725836f07.html).
+A list of all installed SRS can be found in table [`ST_SPATIAL_REFERENCE_SYSTEMS`](https://help.sap.com/viewer/bc9e455fe75541b8a248b4c09b086cf5/2020_03_QRC/en-US/7a2ea357787c101488ecd1b725836f07.html).
 To confirm, that the above statement has installed SRS 32630, you can check the result set of following statement.

 ```sql
 SELECT * FROM ST_SPATIAL_REFERENCE_SYSTEMS WHERE SRS_ID = 32630;